teklitgereziher/DesignPatternsAndPrinciples/README.md

 - Provide public static method that returns a reference to the Singleton instance
   - That is provide a single point of access to the Singleton instance
 - Make sure the Singleton instance is thread safe

+### Behavioral Pattern
+Behavioral patterns are concerned with the interaction between objects and how they communicate with each other.
+It helps to define the way of communication between objects in a flexible and reusable way.
+1. **Strategy Pattern**
+The Strategy pattern allows us to change object behaviors at runtime.
+Moreover, it plays a significant role in the composition over inheritance way of thinking and is the backbone of dependency injection.
+The Strategy pattern aims to extract a strategy from the host class that needs it (the context or consumer).
+That allows the consumer to decide on the strategy to use at runtime.